Shlepping with Zombies

 I glanced at Lillian.
 “Three guesses.”
 My inner, gibbering ape thumped his chest.
 Me big hero‑‑you like?
 Do schtup-schtup with me?

 “Weinstein!”
-Pinky’s strident bellow stomped through the cafeteria air.
+Pinky’s strident bellow sliced through the cafeteria air.

 I really preferred my contest entry for him–Putz-nuts.